saultcollege/shell-basics/README.md

 is a command that lists the contents of the directory `/Users/ali`, including hidden files.
 The name of the command is `ls`.
 The option `-a` causes the `ls` command to include hidden files in its output.
 Finally, the argument `/Users/ali` is the directory for which the contents are to be listed.

 > **_NOTE:_**
-> You may notice the use of terms inside of angle brackets in the documentation for command line tools, a as in `ls <pathname>`.
+> You may notice the use of terms inside of angle brackets in the documentation for command line tools, as in `ls <pathname>`.
 The angle-bracketed terms are usually placeholders describing what you should *actually* type when using the command.
 You should *not* include the angle brackets in an actual command.
 For example, `ls </Users/ali>` would be an incorrect interpretation of the previous documentation; `ls /Users/ali` would be correct.

 Many commands can be used without any options or arguments at all.
 For example, the command `ls` by itself simply lists all non-hidden files and directories in the current working directory.
 (Don't worry if you don't understand the term "working directory".
 We will define that soon!)